TanjaKec/rtoolbox/content/module2/DataWrangling/_index.en.markdown

 ## 7 U.ice.
 365
 ```

-It still doesn't look right. 😟 This could be a tedious job. 😥 It is no wonder why many data analysts grumble about time spent on the process of cleaning and preparing the data.
-It could be a very long and time consuming process, but the more you do it and more experience you gain the easier and less painful it gets.
+It still doesn't look right. 😟 This could be a tedious job. 😥 It is no wonder that many data analysts grumble about time spent on the process of cleaning and preparing the data.
+It could be a very long and time consuming process, but the more you do it and the more experience you gain the easier and less painful it gets.

 Perhaps, you can try to explore other available packages in R that could help you with organising your data into your ideal format.
-To give you an idea we will show you how it could easily be done when using `forcats::fct_recode()` function.
+To give you an idea we will show you how it can easily be done when using `forcats::fct_recode()` function.

 ```r